Nick Saban is ready for another season -- and that's just the beginning

 "I've got a little more patience than I used to have, but that's been a gradual thing through the years in philosophy of dealing with coaches and handling players and helping players," Saban said.
 "They respond better when you listen to what they have to say.
 Now, what is right for them or what is the right thing to do is still the right thing to do, but the approach is a little different."

-Smart, whose first meeting against his old boss was the loss in the national championship game a year ago, said his enduring takeaway from all those years working under Saban was very simply that you hold everybody's feet to the fire and hold everybody accountable.
+Smart, whose first meeting against his old boss was the loss in the national championship game a year ago, said his enduring takeaway from all those years working under Saban was simply that you hold everybody's feet to the fire and hold everybody accountable.

 "And that goes for every single meeting, every single drill, every single practice and every single day," Smart said.